Applications of infinite lower triangular matrices and their group structure in combinatorics and the theory of orthogonal polynomials: Riordan arrays

 \section{Riordan arrays}

-One of the most important subgroups of this group is the so-called Riordan group $\mathcal{R}$ defined in many positions of literature through by the properties of generating functions (GF) of the entries of elements of $ \mathcal{S}$.
+One of the most important subgroups of $\mathcal{S}$ is the so-called Riordan group $\mathcal{R}$ defined in many positions of literature through the properties of generating functions (GF) of the entries of elements of $\mathcal{S}$.
+Let us fix the reference sequence $\left\{ c_{n}\right\} _{n\geq0}$